Auth0x78/todo_list/README.md

 ## Future Enhancements

-- [ ] Improve styling with custom themes
 - [ ] Add support for due dates and reminders
 - [ ] Implement categories or tags for todos
-- [ ] Enhance accessibility with ARIA attributes
 - [ ] Add backend for storing todo

 ## License